Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Introduction

-In this work we address the first two issues by using the local constraints to eliminate the fermionic matter, following the procedures of \cite{zohar_eliminating_2018,zohar_removing_2019}.
-This results in a \emph{local} model equivalent to the original LGT, but with no matter at all; as a result, not only do we not need to simulate any fermions directly, but there are also no local constraints to impose and maintain and no redundancy in the Hilbert space.
-The result is a much simpler simulation scheme.
-We will begin by reviewing the basics of Hamiltonian LGTs, focusing on the simplest case of $\mathbb{Z}_2$ which already shows all the relevant features.
-Then, we will review the conventional non-local, $1+1d$ techniques to deal with these issues \cite{hamer_lattice_1979,martinez_real-time_2016,banuls_efficient_2017,sala_variational_2018,atas_su_2021} and apply them to $\mathbb{Z}_2$.
-Finally, we will introduce our local procedure which is valid for $d\geq 1$, and demonstrate it for $\mathbb{Z}_2$ too.
+Here we address the first two issues by using a reformulation of lattice gauge theories which uses the local constraints to eliminate the fermionic matter \cite{zohar_eliminating_2018,zohar_removing_2019}.
+Here we address the first two issues by using a reformulation of lattice gauge theories which uses the local constraints to eliminate the fermionic matter [33,34].
+We construct a quantum simulation algorithm based on it, show specifically how to apply it to Z2 LGT to build a working quantum simulation, and demonstrate an experimental implementation of it.
+Our protocol yields a \emph{local} model that does not include matter, but is still equivalent to the original LGT (with fermions); as a result, not only do we not need to simulate any fermions directly, but there are also no local constraints to impose and maintain and no redundancy in the Hilbert space.
+We thus obtain a much simpler simulation scheme that is valid also for $d>1$.

+For the sake of completeness, we would like to mention that other methods, using different types of tools, are also used in order to address the three issues mentioned above.
+These include, for example, the loop-string-hadron formalism, which formulates lattice gauge theories in terms of explicitly gauge invariant degrees of freedom, allowing one to remove the constraints \cite{raychowdhury_loop_2020,kadam_loop_2022} (see \cite{davoudi_search_2021} for a comparative study of this and other methods for the quantum simulation of $SU(2)$ models in a single space dimension).
+Another approach is the use of dual formulations, which allow, at least in the Abelian case, to switch to magnetic degrees of freedom, which are free of the Gauss law constraints and have no plaquette interactions, but do not directly address the issue of fermionic matter \cite{drell_quantum_1979,kaplan_gauss_2018,bender_gauge_2020,haase_resource_2021,paulson_simulating_2021,bauer_efficient_2021}.

+We would also like to mention, that after the completion of the first version of this article, we became aware of a parallel work on simulating $\mathbb{Z}_2$ lattice gauge theories using the same methods \cite{irmejs_quantum_2022}.
+The analysis performed in the two works may be seen as complementary.